 - The overall days of supply for your store.

 As shown in the image below, Cereal Brand A has a product on the shelf.
-This product has a weekly movement of 54.08 units and a DOS of 0.91 days.
-Let's say it also has one facing and the shelf capacity is seven.
-That means that on average, the product with its current facings will sell 54 units a week and you have enough stock on shelf to last less than one day.
+The weekly movement for this product is 54.08 units.
+It also has a DOS of 0.91 days.
+Let's say it has one facing and the shelf capacity is seven.
+That means that on average, the product with its current facing will sell 54 units per week.
+You'll also have enough stock on the shelf to last less than a day.

-These aspects are:
+These aspects include: